swwwolf/wdbgark/README.md

 ## FAQ

-Q: What's the main purpose of the extension?
+Q: What is the main purpose of the extension?
 A: Well, first is educational only.
 Second, for fun and profit.

 Q: Do you know about PyKd?
 I can script the whole Anti-Rootkit using Python.